-Roading and Footpaths is concerned with provision of the roading and footpaths network throughout the district.
+Roading and Footpaths is concerned with provision of the roading and footpaths network throughout the district, Cycleways, Walkways and parking facilities.

 Timaru District acts as a regional transportation hub, servicing significant agricultural areas, associated processing plants and a significant port operation.
 Roading and Footpaths delivers both assets (such as roads, signs, and infrastructure) and non-asset functions (such as street cleaning, garden/berm maintenance, temporary traffic management and road safety initiatives).